'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 - Water-proof rubber boots, preferably thermal (available in Reykjavik).

-- Ice crampons are MANDATORY to protect yourself from slipping on icy surfaces.
-We'll have a chance to buy good crampons on the first evening.
+- Ice spikes are MANDATORY to protect yourself from slipping on icy surfaces.
+We'll have a chance to buy good spikes on the first evening.

 Shy modeling winter gear in Svínafellsjökull.
 Ponpons are optional!